voteamerica/backend/docker/README.md

 ```

 #### 3) Run the tests
-This script uses docker-compose to create the full local system
+This script uses docker-compose to create the full local system.
+The parameter specifies a nightwatch test group.

 ```
 sh ./start-compose-tests-pr.sh
+sh ./start-compose-tests-pr.sh match
 ```

 #### 4) Optional: use VNC viewer to watch the tests execute